bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 4. Double click or zoom in to Measures and Year.
 You will now see the measures broken down by Quarters.

-5.Go to Year.
+5. Go to Year.
 Click on Zoom In – All levels.
 You will now see the numbers broken down to leaf level Months.
 ‘Zoom in’ drills down to display details.

 To zoom in on a member, perform one of the following actions:

 * Select the member and then, on the Essbase ribbon, click Zoom In.
 * Double-click the member.

-Double Click (or Click Zoom in): Measures – Profit – Margins – Sales.
+6. Double Click (or Click Zoom in): Measures – Profit – Margins – Sales.
 Go to Sales.
 Click **Keep Only**.
 Now you are analyzing only Sales numbers and you have removed the rest from your sheet.

-In the Smart View ribbon click Undo.
+7. In the Smart View ribbon click Undo.
 Undo reverses the last change you made to the data.

-In the Smart View ribbon click `Redo`.
+8. In the Smart View ribbon click `Redo`.
 It will take you back to the sheet prior to the `Undo`.

-Pivot to POV: Click on ‘POV’ in ‘Essbase’ ribbon.
+9. Pivot to POV: Click on ‘POV’ in ‘Essbase’ ribbon.

-Click on down arrow next to Market.
+10. Click on down arrow next to Market.
 Select New York.

-You can now select New York in the POV toolbar, click Refresh to see the figures refreshed in the sheet for New York.
+11. You can now select New York in the POV toolbar, click Refresh to see the figures refreshed in the sheet for New York.

-Member Selection: Drag Scenario from POV tool bar to the sheet.
+12. Member Selection: Drag Scenario from POV tool bar to the sheet.

-Click on Scenario
+13. Click on Scenario

-Click on Member Selection in the Essbase ribbon.
+14. Click on Member Selection in the Essbase ribbon.
 Select Actual.

-Free Form processing: You can free form type a member combination on a sheet.
+15. Free Form processing: You can free form type a member combination on a sheet.
 Click Refresh.
 The sheet will be updated to show the results of the query in your free form sheet.

-Start with creating smartview analysis report.
+16. Start with creating smartview analysis report.

-Create report by zooming into Year & Measures dimension.
+17. Create report by zooming into Year & Measures dimension.

-You can directly enter Sales account member in place of Profit to visualize sales data across year without needing to perform member selection.
+18. ou can directly enter Sales account member in place of Profit to visualize sales data across year without needing to perform member selection.

-Click on Profit cell and replace with Sales, hit refresh.
+19. Click on Profit cell and replace with Sales, hit refresh.

-Audit Trail
+### Audit Trail

 Enable Audit trail:
 Data is updated in Essbase by Submitting data, adding/changing LRO (Linked Reporting Objects) and Data load.
 Essbase has the capability to let certain users go back and view the Audit Trail of the changes that were made to the data.
 Users who have one of the following roles on the application can view the processed audit records for the cubes in that application: Application Manager, Database manager, Database Update role.
 Only those records where the user name requesting the audit trail matches the user name registered in the audit records, will be returned.